Motorcycle helmets come in every colour, shape, size and style under the sun, and the price range from budget to premium is vast.

-There is nothing quite as nostalgic as an old Triumph ridden by a guy with goggles, a Bell helmet and a scarf flailing in the wind.
+Nothing is quite as nostalgic as an old Triumph ridden by a guy with goggles, a Bell helmet and a scarf flailing in the wind.

-Aside from wearing no helmet (which is, of course, illegal), open faces offer the greatest sense of freedom when on the open road, connecting you directly to the elements.
+Aside from wearing no helmet (which is illegal), open faces offer the greatest sense of freedom when on the open road, connecting you directly to the elements.

 - Greater sense of freedom, connection to the elements and open road